benmardana/sudharmas-kitchen/src/pages/recipe/2020-10-18-dhal-curry-vegan-friendly.md

 templateKey: recipe
 title: "Dhal curry (vegan friendly) "
 date: 2020-10-18T02:09:23.199Z
-description: "Dhal curry - a classic staple for every Sri Lankan families' rice and curry.
+description: "Dhal curry - another classic for every Sri Lankan families' rice and curry.
 Not only is this creamy dish delicious, it is so nutritious, filling and vegan! "
 featuredpost: true